 In September 2008, the state of California approved its budget for fiscal year ending June 30, 2009, which contained changes to the California tax law which substantially limited our ability to utilize available state net operating loss and tax credit carry forwards to reduce our state income taxes payable.
-Under the new tax law, the utilization of net operating loss carry forwards was suspended for tax years 2008 and 2009; however, the expiration date of the net operating loss carry forwards was extended for an equivalent two-year period.
+This change in the tax law resulted in the suspension of the utilization of net operating loss carry forwards for tax years 2008 and 2009; however, the expiration date of the net operating loss carry forwards was extended for an equivalent two-year period.
 Additionally, for tax years 2008 and 2009, taxpayers could only utilize available tax credit carry forwards to reduce their current tax liability up to 50% of their net tax amount before application of such credits.
-The new law did not affect the amount of net operating loss or tax credit carry forwards that we expect to ultimately use to offset future California taxes; however, it did limit the amount of net operating loss and tax credit carry forwards that we were able to utilize to reduce our taxes payable during 2009, resulting in an increase in cash taxes paid to the state of California in 2009.
-This change in the California tax law did not impact our effective tax rate for 2009 or the three months ended March 31, 2010.
+This change in the tax law did not affect the amount of net operating loss or tax credit carry forwards that we expect to ultimately use to offset future California taxes; however, it did limit the amount of net operating loss and tax credit carry forwards that we were able to utilize to reduce our taxes payable during 2009, resulting in an increase in cash taxes paid to the state of California in 2009.
+This change in the California tax law did not impact our effective tax rate for 2009 or the three and six months ended June 30, 2010.
 The suspension of the use of net operating loss carry forwards to reduce California income taxes was lifted for 2010.